 Note: 1.
-The f_H clock will be switched on or off by configuring the corresponding oscillator enable bit in the SLOW mode.
+The $f_H$ clock will be switched on or off by configuring the corresponding oscillator enable bit in the SLOW mode.

-- 2. The f{SUB} and f{4kHz} clocks are from the LXT or LIRC oscillator, selected via configuring the FSS bit. - a.
-If the LXT is disabled by clearing the LXTEN bit, when the FSS bit is set to 0, the f{SUB} and f{4kHz} clock are from the LIRC oscillator. - b.
-If the LXT is disabled by clearing the LXTEN bit, when the FSS bit is set to 1, the f{SUB} and f{4kHz} clock are from the LIRC oscillator. - c.
-If the LXT is enabled by setting the LXTEN bit, when the FSS bit is set to 0, the f{SUB} and f{4kHz} clock are from the LIRC oscillator. - d.
-If the LXT is enabled by setting the LXTEN bit and the LXTF bit is equal to 1, the FSS bit can be set to 1 by the software, the f{SUB} and f{4kHz} clock will come from the LXT oscillator and the LIRC oscillator will be turned off automatically. - e.
-The f{SUB} and f{4kHz} clock source oscillator and LXT/LIRC oscillator on/off status table as shown:
+- 2. The fSUB and f4kHz clocks are from the LXT or LIRC oscillator, selected via configuring the FSS bit. - a.
+If the LXT is disabled by clearing the LXTEN bit, when the FSS bit is set to 0, the $f{SUB}$ and $f{4kHz}$ clock are from the LIRC oscillator. - b.
+If the LXT is disabled by clearing the LXTEN bit, when the FSS bit is set to 1, the $f{SUB}$ and $f{4kHz}$ clock are from the LIRC oscillator. - c.
+If the LXT is enabled by setting the LXTEN bit, when the FSS bit is set to 0, the $f{SUB}$ and $f{4kHz}$ clock are from the LIRC oscillator. - d.
+If the LXT is enabled by setting the LXTEN bit and the LXTF bit is equal to 1, the FSS bit can be set to 1 by the software, the $f{SUB}$ and $f{4kHz}$ clock will come from the LXT oscillator and the LIRC oscillator will be turned off automatically. - e.
+The fSUB and f4kHz clock source oscillator and LXT/LIRC oscillator on/off status table as shown:

-LXTEN LXTF FSS f {SUB} and f {4kHz} LIRC LXT
+LXTEN LXTF FSS f SUB and f 4kHz LIRC LXT

 0 0 0 LIRC On Off

 0 0 1 LIRC On Off

 1 х 0 LIRC On On

 1 1 1 LXT Off On

 The LXT can be switched on or off by the LXTEN bit in the LXTC register.
-When the LXTEN bit is set high, the LXT will be turned on and provides clock source for f{SUB} and $f{4\text{kHz}}$ which are used for the Time Base and WDT functions.
+When the LXTEN bit is set high, the LXT will be turned on and provides clock source for $f{SUB}$ and $f{4kHz}$ which are used for the Time Base and WDT functions.

-In the SLEEP/IDLE2 mode, if the FSS bit is 0, the LIRC will be turned on when the Time Base, WDT or LCD is on; the LIRC will be turned off when the Time Base and WDT and LCD are off.
+In the SLEEP/IDLE2 mode, if the FSS bit is 0, the LIRC will be turned on when the Time Base or WDT is on; the LIRC will be turned off when both the Time Base and WDT are off.
 The LXT can be switched on/off only by the LXTEN bit in the LXTC register whatever the FSS bit is.